You’ve constructed the stove in accordance with the Construction page. Now you’re ready to prepare your stove for a super-

 If in doubt, it may be time to consider a different wax formulation.
 Different types of wax melt at different temperatures.
 The lowest-

 How much wax to pack?
 My tests using the stove show that 0.8 ounce of wax will bring 1 liter of water to a boil in nice weather (70 ºF [23 ºC], no wind).
 Figure you’ll need more fuel where the temperatures are lower and a breeze is blowing.
 You’ll need to multiply your estimated cooking needs per meal or per day for your party and multiply by the number of meals or days.

 Or, just multiply the weight of petrochemical (butane, propane, white gas) fuel you have carried in the past by 2 and you should be in good shape (that's net weight, fuel only, minus containers).
 Alcohol is another matter: figure you can get by on slightly less wax than alcohol fuel.

-Shaping wax into convenient fuel rods
+Shaping wax into convenient fuel chunks